liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 Version IDs are numeric and assigned by the server.
 The front-end has no control over them, and they are not supposed to be human-memorable.
-For human-memorable version pointers that also allow for complex update behavior (fixed-commit, always-newest, ...), consider property sheet ITags.
+For human-memorable version pointers that also allow for complex update behavior (fixed-commit, always-newest, ...), consider sheet ITags.

 The Proposal has the IVersions and ITags interfaces to work with Versions::